PiAir/rpi4learning/learninglocker/README.md

 ```
 docker-compose up -d
 ```
-Open the site and accept non-trusted SSL/TLS certs (see below for trusted certs).

 ## Create a user and organisation
-To create a new user and organisation for the site:
+To be able to logon to Learng Locker we need to create a new user and organisation for the site.
+The command structure is as follows:

 ```
-docker-compose exec api node cli/dist/server createSiteAdmin [email] [organisation] [password]
+$ docker-compose exec api node cli/dist/server createSiteAdmin [email] [organisation] [password]
+e.g.
+$ docker-compose exec api node cli/dist/server createSiteAdmin mymail@gmail.com Rpi4learning Ap28ueW6
 ```
+The password needs to be at least 8 characters and needs to contain at least one number.

+## Connect to the site

+The script tells the container to listen to port 2443.

+Open **https**://[your-rpi4-ip]:**2443** in the browser.
+You should see the logon page.
+Use the username and password that you used in the previous set.

 ## TODO